rinigus/osmscout-server/README.md

 the manually imported maps into configuration JSON file describing that map and update SQLite database with the map files.

+### Maps distribution and data

+Maps are hosted by Natural Language Processing Centre (https://nlp.fi.muni.cz/en/ , Faculty of Informatics, Masaryk University, Brno, Czech Republic) through modRana (http://modrana.org) data repository.

+Map data from OpenStreetMap, Open Database License 1.0.
+Maps are converted to a suitable format from downloaded extracts and/or using polygons as provided by Geofabrik GmbH.

+### Maps import

 Maps provided by OpenStreetMaps have to be converted to the format used by libosmscout library.
 The importing procedure below concerns only libosmscout backend.
 When using libpostal-based geocoder-nlp for